 During the distillation of oil, several fractions of petroleum products are isolated:

-2. Gasoline fraction (tboil = 40 - 200°C) contains hydrocarbons C 5 H 12 - C 11 H 24; during re-distillation, light oil products are released from the mixture, boiling in lower temperature ranges: petroleum ether, aviation and motor gasoline;
+2. The gasoline fraction (boiling point = 40 - 200°C) contains hydrocarbons C 5 H 12 – C 11 H 24; during repeated distillation, light petroleum products are separated from the mixture, boiling in lower temperature ranges: petroleum ether, aviation and motor gasoline;

-After distillation of the fractions, a dark viscous liquid remains - fuel oil.
-Solar oils, petroleum jelly, paraffin are isolated from fuel oil.
+After distilling off the fractions, a dark viscous liquid remains - fuel oil.
+Diesel oils, petroleum jelly, and paraffin are extracted from fuel oil.
 The residue from the distillation of fuel oil is tar, it is used in the production of materials for road construction.

-1. Cracking - the splitting of large hydrocarbon molecules into smaller ones.
-Distinguish between thermal and catalytic cracking, which is more common at present.
+1. Cracking is the splitting of large hydrocarbon molecules into smaller ones.
+There are thermal and catalytic cracking, which is more common nowadays.

 2. Reforming (aromatization) is the conversion of alkanes and cycloalkanes into aromatic compounds.
-This process is carried out by heating gasoline at elevated pressure in the presence of a catalyst.
-Reforming is used to obtain aromatic hydrocarbons from gasoline fractions.
+This process is carried out by heating gasoline at high blood pressure in the presence of a catalyst.
+Reforming is used to produce aromatic hydrocarbons from gasoline fractions.

-3. Pyrolysis of petroleum products is carried out by heating petroleum products to a temperature of 650 - 800°C, the main reaction products are unsaturated gaseous and aromatic hydrocarbons.
+3. Pyrolysis of petroleum products is carried out by heating petroleum products to a temperature of 650 - 800°C, the main reaction products are unsaturated gases and aromatic hydrocarbons.

 Oil is a raw material for the production of not only fuel, but also many organic substances.